yiiext/shopping-cart-component/readme_en.txt

 1) onUpdatePosition - is triggered when position is added or updated.

-2) onRemovePosition - сis triggered when position is deleted.
+2) onRemovePosition - is triggered when position is deleted.

 Usage:
 ~~~